 Speak with an Attorney Regarding an Accident with a Minor

 Cases involving guardians and minors are extremely complex.
-Therefore, it is in your best interest to consult an attorney.
-An attorney can advise you of your rights and help determine which route is best for filing the suit on behalf of a minor.
-Meet with the Washington accident attorneys at Brett McCandlis Brown, PLLC now for a free consultation by calling 800-925-1875 or requesting more information through our online contact form.
+Therefore, it is in your best interest to consult an injury attorney.
+A personal injury lawyer can advise you of your rights and help determine which route is best for filing the suit on behalf of a minor.
+Meet with the Washington accident attorneys at Brett McCandlis Brown & Conner, PLLC now for a free consultation by calling 800-925-1875 or requesting more information through our online contact form.